ibm-cloud-docs/power-iaas/faq.md

 | Telemetry | Unavailable | The telemetry data within the pod is unavailable until the control plane connectivity is re-established.
 However, IBM Storage Insights continue to cache the information for a selected period. |
 | DHCP service (for your data network) |  No impact | DHCP services are provided by the pod-resident network infrastructure and do not require a connection to IBM Cloud. |
 | IBM remote support | Unavailable | IBM operations team cannot connect remotely to the pod until the connectivity is reestablished.|
-{: caption="Table 1.
-Impacts of a pod running in an unexpected or disconnected mode." caption-side="top"}
+{: caption="Impacts of a pod running in an unexpected or disconnected mode." caption-side="top"}